tresoldi/panphylo/manuscript/paper.md

 with alternatives such as XXX, it compares favorably by providing a common tool that can address all the minutiae of format conversion.

+plethora of user-friendly scripts ; bioinformatics formats don't tend to be formalized with grammars and examples, and many dialects exist

 # Installation, Usage, & Examples

 Users can install the package with the standard `pip` tool for managing Python packages.
 The